-The opening and closing action of your garage door relies on a system of springs that utilize tension-based force in order to move the panels up and down.
-If the condition of these components deteriorates, or if they unexpectedly snap, the dangers involved in fixing or replacing them are very high.
-You should never try to handle these components by yourself, and instead always opt for a professional's assistance from nearby experts with skill and experience.
+The opening and closing action of your garage door relies on a system of springs.
+These devices utilize tension-based force in order to move the panels up and down.
+If the condition of your garage door springs wears out, they may need tension adjustment.
+If a spring unexpectedly breaks, the dangers involved in fixing or replacing it are very high.
+You should never try to complete garage door spring repairs by yourself.
+Instead, always opt for a professional's assistance from nearby experts with skill and experience.

 Torsion and extension springs are the two different types that are commonly used today.
-The extension type work by stretching when the door lowers, which causes them to become loaded with tension.
-They then use that tension and contract in order to pull the door up.
-Torsion springs use torque, which means they twist and unwind in order to help your door move.
-Both of these types can be incredibly dangerous, as they are under a lot of tension every single day.
+Extension springs work by stretching when the door lowers.
+This causes them to become loaded with tension, which they later use to pull the door up.
+There is always a pair extension springs (when they are used), one located on each side of the garage door.
+Torsion springs use torque and not stretching to help the door go up and down.
+This means they twist and unwind in order to produce the needed tension-based force.
+This makes them stronger, and they also tend to be larger than extension-type springs.
+Torsion springs are strong and flexible enough that often only a single unit is used for lightweight garage doors.
+Both of spring types can be incredibly dangerous, though.
+They are under a lot of tension every single day.

 Answers To Common Questions